-We recently visited Hilton Head Island.
-If you haven’t been there, it’s what you probably imagine … beautiful homes, manicured lawns, golf, tennis, beaches, boating, shopping, and very pet friendly.
-Did I mention golf?!
+We recently visited pet friendly Hilton Head Island.
+If you haven’t been there, it’s what you probably imagine … beautiful homes, manicured lawns, golf, tennis, beaches, boating, shopping, and pets everywhere!

-HHI has a rich history that started with seasonal occupation by native Americans thousands of years ago, and continued with European exploration and the cotton trade.
-The 12 mile by 5 mile island is strategically located between Charleston, SC and Savannah, GA, but packs everything you need for a nice getaway with more than 250 restaurants, 24 signature golf courses, over 200 stores and outlets, 50 miles of public bike and nature trails, and accommodations that fit every budget.
-The public beaches are pet friendly, and dogs can be off leash during certain times of the day, during certain times of the year.
+Hilton Head Island has a rich history that started with seasonal occupation by native Americans thousands of years ago, and continued with European exploration and the cotton trade.
+The 12 mile by 5 mile island is strategically located between Charleston, South Carolina and Savannah, Georgia.
+But don’t let it’s size deceive you!
+Hilton Head packs everything you need for a nice getaway.
+There are more than 250 restaurants, 24 signature golf courses, over 200 stores and outlets, 50 miles of public bike and nature trails, and pet friendly lodging to fit every budget.
+The public beaches are pet friendly, and at some times of the year dogs can be off leash during certain hours.

 We were in HHI for a little more than a day.
 The mall at Shelter Cove Harbour and the surrounding grounds were recommended to us because they are pet friendly.
 So we went – not understanding that the inside of the mall was pet friendly!
-Because of the heat, the mall would rather have you come inside with your pet, rather than leave him/her in the car.
+Because of the heat, the mall would rather have you come inside with your pet.
 Woof!

-We then drove a little ways to Coligny Plaza, a quaint shopping and eating square within walking distance of a public beach.
-All of the restaurants with outdoor seating were pet friendly; we enjoyed appetizers and drinks at the Frosty Frog.
-We visited Tail Waggers, a gourmet pet bakery and boutique, and the owner recommended our last stop.
+From the mall, it was a short drive to Coligny Plaza.
+This quaint shopping and eating square is within walking distance of a public beach.
+All of the restaurants with outdoor seating were pet friendly!
+So, we enjoyed appetizers and drinks at the Frosty Frog.
+And we stopped in Tail Waggers, a gourmet pet bakery and boutique, and the owner recommended our last stop.

-We stayed at the Hilton Head Harbor RV Resort and Marina on Jenkins Road just off Route 278 … the nicest “campground” we stayed in thus far and no pet fee to boot.
+The Hilton Head Harbor RV Resort and Marina on Jenkins Road just off Route 278 was our home base while in Hilton Head.
 Many of the sites are privately owned and improved upon to the point of resembling a back yard.
 Ours had a banked seating area complete with hardscaping, an outdoor fireplace, a swing, and a water feature – all surrounded by palmetto trees.
-The park featured a swimming pool, tennis courts, a marina on the intercoastal waterway, and a fine dining restaurant.
-The little-traveled road that accesses the park was perfect for walking the dogs and taking care of business.
+The park featured a swimming pool, tennis courts, a marina, and a fine dining restaurant.
+And the little-traveled road that accesses the park was perfect for walking Ty and Buster.

-The next time we visit we’ll be sure to see Daufuskie Island, a rustic retreat away from the typical tourist fare.
-You get there via a Colibogue Cruises ferry (leaving from Broad Creek Marina) that happens to allow well-behaved, leashed pets.
-You may see some dolphins during the 50 minute trip, and once ashore, much of Daufuskie’s 6,000 acres is free to explore with your dog off leash.
+The next time we visit pet friendly Hilton Head, we want to see Daufuskie Island.
+This rustic retreat is a true getaway from the typical tourist fare.
+You get there via ferry, which departs from Broad Creek Marina and welcomes well-behaved, leashed pets.
+You may see some dolphins during the 50 minute trip!
+Once ashore, much of Daufuskie’s 6,000 acres is free to explore with your dog off leash.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.